MBCT Teacher Certification Pathway

 3. Individual Mentoring

-5. Successfully teach a minimum total of six MBCT programs
+5. Successfully teach a cumulative total of six 8-week MBCT programs

 6. MBCT Teacher Certification Review

-*May be taken at any time after completion of MBCT Foundations
+*May be taken at any time after completing MBCT Foundations and Facilitator Training.

 **Retreats are not included in the MBCT Certificate fee, and may incur an additional cost.